 She decided instead, to apply to culinary school, under the guise to her mother that it was still school.
 “She didn’t know the difference,” she laughs, “It worked out: my mom thought I was at school, and I was just having fun with food.”

 Culinary School brought its own set of challenges.
 “I remember one day we were told to make mashed potatoes, and everyone just started making them.
-Meanwhile, I’m standing there, like
+Meanwhile, I’m standing there, like what are those?”

 “My sisters and I grew up in a really traditional Mexican household,” Herrera remembers.
 “That meant we didn’t go out to eat, we always ate Mexican food at home, and that I didn’t know all of the things everyone else did—we never had turkey, or mashed potatoes, or any of those ‘normal’ things.”